stori-es/stori_es-policy/stori_es-privacy_policy.md

 ## SCOPE

 This Privacy Policy describes how information is collected and used in connection with the stori.es platform service offered by Consumers Union of United States, Inc. (“CU,” “we” or “us”), a not-for-profit corporation.
 In this Privacy Policy, “you” and “your” refer to each Authorized User of the Service.
-Capitalized terms in this Privacy Policy, to the extent that they are not defined herein, are defined in the stori.es Beta Release Software as a Service (“SaaS”) Agreement [ TODO ].
+Capitalized terms in this Privacy Policy, to the extent that they are not defined herein, are defined in the stori.es Beta Release Software as a Service (“SaaS”) Agreement [ https://github.com/stori-es/stori_es-policy/blob/master/stori_es-software_as_a_service_agreement.md ].

 ## YOUR CONSENT TO THIS PRIVACY POLICY

-This Privacy Policy is incorporated into and subject to our Terms of Service [ TODO ].
+This Privacy Policy is incorporated into and subject to our Terms of Service [ https://github.com/stori-es/stori_es-policy/blob/master/stori_es-terms_of_service.md ].
 By using the Service you consent to our Terms of Service and Privacy Policy, including our use and disclosure of your personal information as delineated in this Privacy Policy.

 ## INFORMATION WE COLLECT, HOW WE COLLECT IT AND HOW WE USE IT